Amber Rose Shares Adorable Cuddle Session With Baby Dream Kardashian

 Auntie Amber Rose took time out of her busy schedule this week to catch up with bestie Blac Chyna and baby Dream Kardashian.

 The 33-year-old shared a selfie on Wednesday while holding Chyna and Rob Kardashian’s baby girl.
 Amber captioned the photo “beautiful Dream” and included the hashtag “Auntie Muva,” a nickname Rose is known for, along with a pink heart emoji.
-In just day, Amber’s sweet selfie received over 300,000 likes as fans flocked to get a glimpse of Dream.
+In just a day, Amber’s sweet selfie received over 300,000 likes as fans flocked to get a glimpse of Dream.

 Instagram users commented on the photo as they expressed how cute they find both Amber and the littlest Kardashian.